gallexi/darray/README.md

     + Reallocate memory.
     + If reallocation fails set `darr` to `NULL` and return
     + If reallocation succeeds set `darr` to the new darray and continue
-3. Insert the new value and return
+3. Insert the value and return

-After each call to a safe insertion function, you can check if `darr` is set to `NULL` and if so, restore it from the backup copy and handle the error.
+After each call to a safe insertion macro, you can check if `darr` is set to `NULL` and if so, restore it from the backup copy and handle the error.

 As an example:
 ```C